 Management Consultancy - Beyond the Obvious

 Assuming you have done the most important careers research already (knowing yourself, including your strengths and weaknesses), we’ve put together some ideas below to get you thinking about careers beyond consulting but with similar traits.
 If knowing yourself isn’t something you’ve spent much time on, please read our advice on our website on Developing Careers Ideas.
-Careers advisers can also help you reflect on your emerging ideas and experience in short discussions and there are countless occupational events and employer-led sessions to help you broaden your career interests.
+Careers advisers can also help you reflect on your emerging ideas and experience in one-to-one career discussions and there are countless occupational events and employer-led sessions to help you broaden your career interests.

 Expand All